 Learn more about the MITRE ATT&CK and v11 additions

 The MITRE ATT&CK framework is a measure that is increasing in popularity among penetration testing teams.
-Recently, MITRE Engenuity published the first-ever ATT&CK evaluations for ICS (Industrial Control Systems), which focused on techniques related to notorious threat groups, particularly Carbanak and FIN7.
+MITRE Engenuity published the first-ever ATT&CK evaluations for ICS (Industrial Control Systems), which focused on techniques related to notorious threat groups, particularly Carbanak and FIN7.

 But why do MITRE evaluations hold this importance, and how can you use this framework to assist in audits that can help you cover security gaps in your enterprise IT network?

 The ATT&CK framework, which stands for MITRE Adversarial Tactics, Techniques, and Common Knowledge, was introduced by MITRE in 2013.
 It helps organizations describe and categorize adversarial behaviours as per real-world observations.
 It is a structured list of known attacker behaviours compiled into multiple tactics and techniques expressed in the form of matrices.

 The MITRE ATT&CK framework is a comprehensive representation of behaviours attackers often employ to compromise networks, making it very useful for various offensive and defensive representations and measurements.